vdb86/Omnideck/README.md

 - **75 built-in themes**, or mix your own palette.
 - **Dozens of animations** - open/close, folders, taps and page transitions, each with a live preview.
-- **Custom icons** - built-in Material icons, your own icon packs, contact photos, gallery images, or animated icons for the floating button.
+- **Custom icons** - built-in Material icons, your own icon packs (or one pack for every app at once), contact photos, gallery images, or animated icons for the floating button.
 - **Every dimension** - size, position, opacity, corner radius, borders and padding.
 - **Light, dark or automatic** for the app's own screens, independently of the overlay theme.